margaretfoster/PRISM-framework/Estimation/overview.md

-## PRISM Step 3: Estimation and Indirect Identification ##
+## PRISM Step 3: Estimation and Indirect Identification

-**NOV 2025: In-Progress Draft**
+**Draft – November 2025**
+_(Citations to be added)_

+---

-## Direct Approaches:
+### Direct Approaches

-When features derived from traces map relatively cleanly to the process of interest, standard estimation approaches apply.
-Run statistical or machine learning methods using the measured features alongside more accessible process or outcome data.
+When features derived from traces map relatively directly onto the process of interest, standard estimation approaches apply.
+Statistical and machine-learning methods can be deployed using measured features alongside more observable process or outcome data.

-Established tools include:
+**Established tools include:**

-- Econometric analysis with proxy variables
+- **Econometric analysis** using proxy or instrumental variables
-- Network methodologies for inference in incompletely observed contexts (Everton, Cunningham, Moody)
+- **Network methodologies** for inference in incompletely observed systems
+  _(e.g., Everton, Cunningham, Moody)_
-- Supervised learning when ground truth is partially available
+- **Supervised or weakly supervised learning** where partial ground truth is available

+---

-# Indirect Inference:
+### Indirect Inference

-When data context remains opaque after measurement-- such as when the measurement approaches cover only one facet of the process, ground truth is unknown, or the data otherwise do not allow for clean identification of the theorized process-- inference becomes more challenging.
+When the data environment remains opaque even after measurement—such as when each data source captures only one facet of the process, when ground truth is unavailable, or when the data do not allow clean identification of the theorized mechanism—estimation becomes insufficient on its own.

-In these cases, the PRISM Framework draws on the strategies of mixed-methods research and proposes indirect inference through structured triangulation across multiple independent sources.
+In these contexts, the PRISM Framework draws on strategies from mixed-methods research and proposes **indirect inference** through **structured triangulation** across multiple, ideally independent, sources of evidence.

-The core suggestion is to separate estimation and inference, estimate what one can, and then use patterns in the estimate(s) to draw inferential conclusions.
+The central claim is that separating estimation from inference allows researchers to draw defensible inferential conclusions by interpreting (ideally multimodal) ensembles of estimates.

+---

-## Core Logic:
+### Core Logic

-When different trace sources capture different dimensions of hidden mechanisms, one can reinforce conclusions through complementary types of evidence.
+When distinct trace sources capture different dimensions of hidden mechanisms, their combined analysis can reinforce or qualify conclusions.

 For example:

-- Event data reveal behaviors, evolution, and response patterns
+- Event data reveal behavioral patterns, temporal evolution, and reactive dynamics.
-- Text can suggest framing and attention
+- Text data indicate framing, discourse, and attention.
-- Network traces expose relational structure and coordination
+- Network data captures relational structure and coordination patterns.

--
-Although potentially underwhelming individually, statistical or machine learning modeling of each strand of evidence can build a nuanced picture of the difficult-to-access system.
+Although each signal may be weakly informative in isolation, statistical or machine-learning modeling of multiple strands can yield a composite, defensible representation of the underlying system.

+---

-## Interpreting Convergence and Divergence:
+### Interpreting Convergence and Divergence

-The relationship between independent sources provides information to evaluate systems that are initially resistant to measurement
+The relationships among independent sources provide leverage for evaluating systems that resist direct measurement.

-***Convergence across sources*** increases confidence in both the underlying finding and the proposed mechanism.
+- __Convergence across sources__ increases confidence in both the inferred pattern and the proposed mechanism.
-When multiple, ideally independent outcome dimensions align temporally and substantively, this supports the desired inference.
+  When multiple, independent outcome dimensions align temporally and substantively, this supports the desired inference.

-***Divergence between sources*** tends not to support a single inferential story.
+- __Divergence between sources__ rarely supports a single inferential story—but it can itself be diagnostic.
-Reasons for divergence might include:
+  Divergence may arise from:

-- Strategic deception or deliberate misdirection that remains through measurement and triangulation
+  - Strategic deception or deliberate misdirection that persists through measurement
-- Measurement artifacts or gaps in one or more traces
+  - Measurement artifacts or gaps in one or more trace sources
-- Multiple mechanisms operating simultaneously
+  - Multiple mechanisms operating concurrently
-- Empirically unsupported theoretical measurement
+  - Empirically unsupported theoretical assumptions

+Understanding these divergences can refine hypotheses and direct further data collection or model development.

+---

-## Estimation Pathways for Opaque Contexts
+### Estimation Pathways for Opaque Contexts

 Specific strategies for indirect identification include:

-- Statistical Association:
+#### 1. Statistical Association

-Correlate bespoke measures with more accessible outcome or process data Test whether measured traces associate with theoretically predicted consequences Use timing and pattern to support mechanistic claims even without causal identification
+- Correlate bespoke indicators with more accessible outcome or process data.
+- Test whether measured traces associate with theoretically predicted consequences.
+- Use timing and pattern to support mechanistic claims even without full causal identification.

-- Pattern Detection:
+#### 2. Pattern Detection

-Machine learning approaches that identify how hidden processes generate or perturb patterns Classification models that distinguish organizational states Clustering or dimensionality reduction to reveal latent structure
+- Apply machine-learning approaches that identify how hidden processes generate or perturb observable patterns.

-- Qualitative Integration:
+- Train classification models to distinguish latent organizational states.
+- Use clustering or dimensionality reduction to reveal underlying structure or regime shifts.
+  _(e.g., UMAP, embedding-based representations)_

+#### 3. Qualitative Grounding
-Case-level validation of quantitative patterns
+- Conduct case-level validation of quantitative patterns.
-Process tracing to confirm or challenge statistical findings Expert knowledge to interpret ambiguous results
+- Use process tracing to confirm or challenge statistical findings.
+- Draw on expert knowledge to interpret ambiguous or multi-meaning results.

+---

-## Inferential Chain Visibility :
+### Inferential Chain Visibility

-Transparency helps readers evaluate the strength of claims and identify where additional evidence would strengthen the inference.
-Thus, it is important to identify when estimates are derived from:
+Transparency about the inferential chain helps readers evaluate the strength of claims and identify where additional evidence could improve credibility.

+Researchers should clearly specify whether estimates derive from:

 - Direct observation of proximate outcomes or traces
 - Indirect inference via correlated or derivative processes
-- When the mechanism is inferred rather than measured
+- Theoretical inference where the mechanism is inferred rather than measured

+---